cjohansen/dumdom/Readme.md

 ### 2021.07.08

-- Enumerate keys, so duplicated keys on the same level in the virtual DOM tree does not cause elements or components to get mixed up with each other.
+- Enumerate keys, so duplicated keys on the same level in the virtual DOM tree do not cause elements or components to get mixed up with each other.
 This fixes a bug where two components sharing key *and* data would share a cache-entry, and only the first instance would have its life-cycle hooks called.